 Let’s get started

-1. As per forecast of Statista.com, mobile apps are projected to generate approx 935 billion US dollars that is a double of 461 billion US dollars in 2019.
+1. As per the forecast of Statista.com, mobile apps are projected to generate approx 935 billion US dollars that are double of 461 billion US dollars in 2019.

-2. According to Statista.com, U.S. consumer are spending $57.6 billion in the on-demand economy to cater 22.4 million users annually.
+2. According to Statista.com, U.S. consumers are spending $57.6 billion in the on-demand economy to cater to 22.4 million users annually.

-1. Increased demand for Houseparty, ZOOM, Hangouts Meet and Microsoft Team surfaces cause record growth in demand of business Apps.
+1. Increased demand for Houseparty, ZOOM, Hangouts Meet, and Microsoft Team surfaces cause record growth in demand for business Apps.

-3. As per research of Statista.com, during lockdown in France in April 2020, 22 percent of French viewers claimed that they take paid subscription of Netflix while 10 percent chose Disney+ video-on-demand paid services.
+3. As per the research of Statista.com, during the lockdown in France in April 2020, 22 percent of French viewers claimed that they take paid subscriptions to Netflix while 10 percent chose Disney+ video-on-demand paid services.

-5. A study of 2,000 Americans in April show that the average person is now streaming eight hours of content per day and binge-watched three shows.
+5. A study of 2,000 Americans in April shows that the average person is now streaming eight hours of content per day and binge-watched three shows.